-Ryan Huxley, BS, MS in Structural Engineering, UCSD; Certificate of Study in Christian Apologetics, BIOLA; Diploma in Christian Apologetics, Veritas International Institute of Christian Apologetics
+Outline by: Ryan Huxley, BS, MS in Structural Engineering, UCSD; Certificate of Study in Christian Apologetics, BIOLA; Diploma in Christian Apologetics, Veritas International Institute of Christian Apologetics

 © 2014 All rights reserved.
 This outline may be stored for non-commercial, individual or group educational use.
-It may be reproduced provided prior approval is given by the author, it is reproduced or stored in its entirety and full credit is given to its original source.
+It may be reproduced provided prior approval is given by the author, it is reproduced or stored in its entirety, and full credit is given to its original source.